 Payment Method: Cash, check, money order, or credit cards (including Visa, Master Card, or American Express).

 Please make all checks and money orders payable to Austin Peay State University.
 APSU students must write their name and APSU student I.D. number on all checks and money orders.

 Remittance Policy: Payment is due on the day of the exam.
-Please report to the Ellington Building, Room 202 to obtain a payment invoice at the time of your scheduled exam.
+Please report to the Ellington Building, Room 207 at least fifteen minutes prior to your testing time to obtain a payment invoice.

 If you have any questions regarding a payment method, please contact the APSU Business Office at (931) 221-6285.